YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Temples can make an Asian hairline look natural or artificial very quickly.
 If the temple points are pushed too far forward, made too sharp, or angled against the native direction, the result can change the whole face.
 Aggressive temple promises during a quick online quote are a warning sign.

-The dedicated temple point hair transplant guide explains the anatomy and limits.
-In this article, the point is planning discipline.
+Temple point hair transplant planning has its own anatomy and limits.
+The point is judgment.
 Temple work may be useful, but it should not consume donor grafts just because the front hairline photo looks more dramatic with filled corners.

 The temple plan should match existing direction, sideburn relationship, face width, age, and future recession risk.
 If those details are not discussed, the design is not ready.